 The following is the only practical hexagram strip:

-Again there is only one practical octagram strip:
+There is only one practical {8/3} octagram strip: